upbound/docs/content/getstarted-devex/_index.md

 - Consistent deployment using GitOps principles

 ## Try it out
-In the next guide, you'll learn how to provision cloud resources in your preferred provider, leveraging the full capabilities of Upbound's cross-cloud infrastructure management.
+In the next guide, you'll learn how to provision cloud resources in your preferred provider.
+Follow [the guide]({{< ref "./create-controllers" >}}) to learn the full capabilities of Upbound's cross-cloud infrastructure management.